Adewunmi-Joshua/cloud-practitioner-journey/Introduction to AWS Services.md

 ## What Is Amazon EC2 (Amazon Elastic Compute Cloud)?

-In simple terms, Amazon EC2 is the process of accessing the compute resources you need—such as CPU, memory, storage, networking, and more-over the internet to run whatever you want.
+In simple words, Amazon EC2 is a service that allows you to access compute resources such as CPU, memory, storage, networking, and more—over the internet to run whatever want you need.

-In other words, it means setting up a virtual (server) compute over the internet for your needs.
+In other words, it means setting up a virtual server (compute) over the internet for your needs.

 More coming